x86-arch/op/router/s905x3_phicomm-n1/install-program/README.md

 reboot
 ```

-## Install to S905x3-Boxs emmc partition and upgrade instructions
+## Install to S905x3-Boxs EMMC partition and upgrade instructions

 The `x96-v*-openwrt_*.img` and related s905x3 kernel firmware supports USB hard disk booting.
 You can also Install the OpenWrt firmware in the USB hard disk into the EMMC partition of S905x3, and start using it from EMMC.